hjkgrp/starter-hugo-research-group/content/tutorials/2013-11-30-quick-tips-more-about-u/index.md

 This month marked both the AIChE national meeting in San Francisco's special symposium that I co-organized called "Applications of DFT+X in catalysis" as well as my first month as an assistant professor.
 The tutorials are likely to be archived and remain online but will no longer be updated as frequently.
 In Fall 2014, I will teach an elective in simulations at MIT, and some of this material may make its way to the tutorial page here.
 Here are a couple of quick tips related to questions that came up during the session and beyond:

-1. Electron delocalization: if metallic character in a solid occurs upon vacancy formation in an oxide...this may be a common issue that is
+1. Electron delocalization: if metallic character in a solid occurs upon vacancy formation in an oxide...this may be a common issue that is alleviated with a U, leading to differences in electronic states.

 2. Using "ramping: For users of DFT+U with CP2K, "ramping" is encouraged.
 This is where low U values are used at first to ensure convergence to a specific electronic state.
 Note, using the potential from a previous SCF calculation is a useful tool for converging the same electronic state at a different value of U or with a different functional.